kebui/Brandweerrooster/README.md

 I have created this PowerShell script to be able to see in my calendar app when I am on stand-by (duty) in Brandweerrooster.
 This way I can easily share my duty schedule with the rest of the family.
 When you run the script, it will fetch your availability from Brandweerrooster for the next 30 days and turn it into in .ics (calendar) file.
 This file can be imported into your favorite calendar app like Google Agenda Microsoft Outlook, Apple agenda etc. If you host the .ics file on a webserver you can also subscribe to it to avoid recurring manual imports.

 # How to get started
-You will need your Brandweerrooster login credentials (username and password) You will also need your membership ID.
+You will need your Brandweerrooster login credentials (username and password).
+You will also need your membership ID.
 You can find this in the URL when you login to Brandweerrooster and go to  the exception schedule.
 The URL will look something like this: https://www.brandweerrooster.nl/memberships/12345/schedule/exception_schedule?locale=nl.
 The number in the URL is your membership ID.